 The first course in the Media Psychology research sequence.
 The course builds on the idea of research as a process of generating evidence as a warrant for a knowledge claim.
 The focus of the course is on the production and collecting of research evidence.
 Topics covered include the different properties of numeric and verbal/image evidence and methods for generating and gathering qualitative and quantitative data in the context of media psychology.
 As a result, emphasis is given to the development of media psychology research questions and the use of instruments for measuring media and psychological constructs within the context of different methodological approaches.
-Students are introduced to statistical analysis to develop statistical descriptions of numeric data as well as being introduced to content analysis to develop understanding of linguistic/image data.
+Students are introduced to statistical analysis to develop understanding of linguistic/image data.